NutriVouch

 What counts as a 'study' here?

 We only include human clinical research from PubMed — the world's largest biomedical database.
-Animal studies, test-tube experiments, and case reports are excluded from our scoring.
+Animal studies, test-tube experiments, and case reports are excluded from our tier scoring.
 Each study must pass quality checks: clear methodology, reasonable sample size, and reported results.

 Why do study types have different weights?